- Open Access

 Electronic supplementary material

-Additional file 1:Figure S1.
+Additional file 1:.
 Vegfa levels using as normalization baseline the values of GL261 control cells in normoxia.
 The graph show an increase of Vegfa levels in response to hypoxia in GL261 control cells, and no change in cells knockdown for HIF-1α.
 Asterisks denote statistical significance, as determined by two-tailed t test.
 One asterisk, p < 0.05, and two asterisks, p < 0.01.
 (DOC 34 KB)

 Additional file 3:Table S2.
 Functional analysis of genes differentially expressed in shHIF cells in response to hypoxia as compared with control cells.
 The table lists GO and KEGG Pathway categories significantly enriched for specific gene effectors with candidate roles for the reduce migration and reduced invasion of glioma cells knocked down for HIF-1α.
 Yellow and blue colors, denote increase and decreased mRNA abundance, respectively.
 (XLS 34 KB)